step-batch-7/todo-rahitkar/README.md

 # todo-rahitkar
-# keep your goels here
+# you can keep your goels here